dinhanhthi/dinhanhthi.com/_drafts/2019-05-17-the-hackerrank-interview-preparation-kit.md

 Too chaotic
 ~~~

 **<sbj>Idea</sbj>** : This exercise is a little complicated.
-We talk about 2 parts:
+We talk about 3 parts:

-1. **When the "Too chaotic" happens?** : When there is some person moving from his old position to a new one more than $2$ units.
+1. **When the "Too chaotic" happens?** When there is some person moving from his old position to a new one more than $2$ units.
 Don't forget that the value of that guy is actually his old position and his index in `q` is his new one.
-2.
+2. **How to find the minimum numbers of bribes?** It's actually the sum of all bribes that every person in the line take.
+In order to count the number of bribes some person takes, we count the number of people standing in front of him/her and they are wearing a bigger sticker (they are bigger than A so they have bribed and passed A to get this position).
+3. **The efficiency** : If we check all of the guys standing before the current guy, the complexity of our algorithm is not so good.
+Remember that a person A cannot bribe more than two others and A still wears the same sticker denoting A's original places.
+Therefore, we don't need to check all of the guys standing before A, we just need to check the guys standing at most 2 from A. For example, the guy $5$ is standing at the place $8$, we just need to check all the guys standing from the position $3$ to the position $7$ (before where $5$'s standing).
+But why we don't consider positions $1$ and $2$?
+It's because if some B can bribe A to go up to position $1$ or $2$, they have to bribe $3$ and $4$ too.
+Other words, B have to bribe at least $3$ people, it breaks the rule!

 ~~~ python
 def minimumBribes(q):